-- Delivered 500 lbs. of medical supplies to various clinics to serve the displaced Syrians
+- Deliver medical supplies to various clinics that serve the displaced Syrians

-- Nonmedical team members provided psychosocial relief to various locations for women and children and coordinate activities for the children
+- Non-medical team members distribute humanitarian supplies at various locations for women and children and coordinate activities for the children

-If you would like to participate in an upcoming mission, please contact us at our office in Seattle at 206-545-7300 and speak to Rita.
+If you would like to participate in an upcoming mission, please contact us at our office in Seattle at 206-545-7307 and speak to Rita or Reham.
 We need people with all kinds of skill sets- not just medical.
 If you have organizational skills, language skills, etc, please consider joining us.

 Please see the Dates & Registration page for more information.